 We note further that the use of internet shutdowns has been increasingly used to cover up the commission of human rights atrocities.
-ARTICLE 19 has, for instance, documented that in Myanmar, Internet shutdowns have been imposed across regions where resistance against the military has been most intense, and where arson attacks by the junta have been most widespread as both a punishment, and cover for atrocities.
-Other examples include Iran, Uganda, Sudan, and the Central African Republic.
-Where employed during times of armed conflicts, internet shutdowns that are used to conceal crimes and other serious human rights violations, contribute to a culture of impunity.
-In this context, freedom of expression is necessary for adequate reporting on the conflict itself and for addressing human rights abuses - both as a cause of the conflict and a factor perpetuating it.
+ARTICLE 19 has, for instance, documented that in Myanmar, Internet shutdowns have been imposed across regions where resistance against the military has been most intense, and where arson attacks by the junta have been most widespread as both a punishment and cover for atrocities.53 Other examples include Iran54, Uganda55, Sudan56, and the Central African Republic57.
+Where employed during times of armed conflicts, Internet shutdowns that are used to

-&lt;sup>48 See Reuters, Russia blocks access to BBC and Voice of America websites, 4 March 2022.
+49 See Reuters, Russia blocks access to BBC and Voice of America websites, 4 March 2022.

-&lt;sup>49 See Marko Milanovic, The legal death of free speech in Russia, 8 March 2022.
+50 See Marko Milanovic, The legal death of free speech in Russia, 8 March 2022.

-&lt;sup>50 See ARTICLE 19, The Global Expression Report 2021, p.
-13...
+51 See ARTICLE 19, The Global Expression Report 2021, p.
+13.

-&lt;sup>51 See Access Now, The Return of Digital Authoritarianism - Internet shutdowns in 2021, 24 May 2022, pp. 21 - 24.
+52 See Access Now, The Return of Digital Authoritarianism - Internet shutdowns in 2021, 24 May 2022, pp. 21 - 24.

-&lt;sup>52 See ARTICLE 19, Myanmar: Internet shutdowns shrouding torchings and killings, 23 June 2022; or ARTICLE 19's comprehensive report in internet shutdowns in Myanmar, Unplugged in Myanmar, 9 July 2021.
+53 See ARTICLE 19, Myanmar: Internet shutdowns shrouding torchings and killings, 23 June 2022; or ARTICLE 19's comprehensive report in internet shutdowns in Myanmar, Unplugged in Myanmar, 9 July 2021.

-See ARTICLE 19, Iran: Near total Internet shutdown in Khuzestan as food protests continue, 12 May 2022.
+54 See ARTICLE 19, Iran: Near total Internet shutdown in Khuzestan as food protests continue, 12 May 2022.

-&lt;sup>54 See Association for Progressive Communications, Joint letter on internet shutdown in Uganda, 23 February 2016.
+55 See Association for Progressive Communications, Joint letter on internet shutdown in Uganda, 23 February 2016.

-&lt;sup>55 See Human Rights Watch, Sudan - End network shutdown immediately, 12 June 2019.
+56 See Human Rights Watch, Sudan - End network shutdown immediately, 12 June 2019.

-&lt;sup>56 See Access Now, Access submits evidence to International Criminal Court on net shutdown in Central African Republic, 17 February 2015.
+57 See Access Now, Access submits evidence to International Criminal Court on net shutdown in Central African Republic, 17 February 2015.